-The bow is common in Japan as a greeting and is used in other contexts, such as apologies or sound.
+The bow is common in Japan as a greeting and is used in other contexts, such as apologies items surrounding us.
+Signals may be sent by more intangible means such as smell or sound.
 There may be a complex array of nonverbal factors at play, as in this example of nonverbal behavior at a military checkpoint: